kubernetes/website/content/en/docs/tasks/administer-cluster/manage-resources/cpu-constraint-namespace.md

 ## Attempt to create a Pod that exceeds the maximum CPU constraint

-Here's the configuration file for a Pod that has one Container.
-The Container specifies a CPU request of 500 millicpu and a cpu limit of 1.5 cpu.
+Here's a manifest for a Pod that has one container.
+The container specifies a CPU request of 500 millicpu and a cpu limit of 1.5 cpu.

 {{< codenew file="admin/resource/cpu-constraints-pod-2.yaml" >}}